(512) 476-4626

 Penalties for Boating Under the Influence in Texas

 The penalties for a Texas BWI are exactly the same as DWI.
-Certain factors such as having a child passenger or a high blood alcohol concentration (BAC) of .15 or higher.
+Certain factors such as having a child passenger or a high blood alcohol concentration (BAC) of .15 or higher will result in higher levels of offense.
 BWI cases where serious bodily injury or death of another person occurred also have enhanced penalties.

 The following are the penalties for BWI in Texas.